arshparnami/Result-management-System/README.md

 Browse the PHPMyAdmin in a browser. i.e. http://localhost/phpmyadmin Create a new database naming “srms.
 Import the provided SQL file.
 The file is known as “srms.sql located inside the db folder.
-Browse the Student Result System in a browser. i.e. http://localhost/Student%20Result%20Management%20System/.
+Browse the Student Result System in a browser.
 Admin Login Information
 Username: admin
 Password: admin